-The College has classified its revenues and expenses as either operating or non-operating revenues according to the following criteria:
+The College has classified its revenues as either operating or non-operating revenues according to the following criteria:

 Operating Revenues.
-This includes activities that have the characteristics of exchange transactions such as (1) student tuition and fees, net of waivers and scholarship discounts and allowances, (2) sales and services of auxiliary enterprises and (3) federal, state and local grants and contracts that primarily support the operational/educational activities of the colleges.
+This includes activities that are directly related to the principal operations of the College, such as (1) student tuition and fees, net of waivers and scholarship discounts and allowances, (2) sales and services of auxiliary enterprises and (3) federal, state and local grants and contracts that primarily support the operational/educational activities of the colleges.
 Examples include a contract with OSPI to offer Running Start and/or Technical High School.
-The College also receives Adult Basic Education grants that support the primary educational mission of the College.
+The College also receives Adult Basic Education grants that support the primary educational mission of the college.